- October 2, 2020

 "CosmoDreamer is a single-player shooter game with outstanding music, developed by Outside.
 Embark on a dreamy journey across the universe with Mu Yumegiri, a young girl curious about the sudden disappearance of the town's children into the sky.
 Experience a unique blend of vibrant visuals, bullet hell action, and a story filled with new friends and challenges."

-- Higher difficulty levels are locked behind initial playthroughs, which may frustrate more experienced players looking for immediate challenges.
+- Some higher difficulty levels are locked behind initial playthroughs, which may frustrate experienced players looking for immediate challenges.

 graphics

-17 mentions Positive Neutral NegativeThe game's graphics are described as charming and cute, with a unique art style that stands out in the bullet hell genre, though some reviewers note that the visuals may appear amateurish and lack professional polish.
-While the aesthetics are generally well-received, there are complaints about limited graphical options and support for various display setups.
-Overall, the visuals contribute positively to the game's enjoyable experience, despite some technical shortcomings.
+19 mentions Positive Neutral NegativeThe game's graphics feature a charming and cute art style that stands out in the shmup genre, though some users note that the visuals can appear amateurish and lack professional polish.
+While the aesthetics are generally well-received for their uniqueness and pleasant vibes, the game is criticized for limited graphical options and inadequate support for various display setups.
+Overall, the visuals contribute positively to the gameplay experience, making it enjoyable despite some technical shortcomings.

 “I love this game... it's beautiful!
 Music, visuals, bullet patterns, everything is almost perfect!”